avel-front/slider-and-jquery/readme.md

 This project contains functionally and adaptive slider.
-Tehnologies - Jquery, CSS, HTML.
+Tehnologies - JS, Jquery.